Homes For Sale

 No matter which development new home buyers prefer, they're bound to find homes at widely varied price points, sizes and design styles.

-On trend architecture can include stone and brick facades, nods to the "olde world" with corbels and turrets, or even Texas prairie style featuring large front porches and little or no brick at all.
+On trend architecture can include a European flair, or stone and brick facades as nods to the "olde world" with corbels and turrets.
+Texas prairie style is popular, featuring large front porches and little or no brick at all.
+Modern contemporary design is becoming more available as well.

 Desirable Floor Plans